BJCrim/sex-bias-in-CSEW-violence/annotated_syntax.md

 ```

 We now copy the relevant figures for 2019/20 into the EXCEL spreadsheet.
 Ther are numerous worksheets - one for eacch type of disaggregation.
 So worksheet
-*mdom* contains the estimates for male domestic violence.
-Row 25 contains the esitmated totals over 16 years of data (2004/5 to 2019/20).
+*maledomestic* contains the estimates for male domestic violence.
+Row 25 contains the estimated totals over 16 years of data (2004/5 to 2019/20).
 Columns movave3 and movave4 are calculated within the spreadsheet and contain the three-year and four-year moving averages respectively.